-Unit, system, acceptance or acceptance tests can be found in various forms.
-But integration tests are often only part of the unit or system tests.
-Or not at all.
-In any case, more awareness is needed here.
+Unit, system, acceptance or acceptance tests can be found in a wide variety of forms.
+But the integration tests often only as part of the unit or system tests-or not at all.
+More awareness is definitely needed here.

 When integration tests exist, the biggest problem is usually the organization: Who is responsible for the integration?
-One system or the other?
-One project or the other?
-One or the other developer or architect?
-Not deciding this leads to the fact that nobody feels responsible and therefore there is no focus on this topic.
+This or that system?
+This or that project?
+This or that developer or architect?
+If this has not been decided, it leads to the fact that nobody feels responsible and therefore there is no focus on this topic.
 Some of my customers like to define their own test manager for integration tests, which gives the topic more importance.

 integration testing in practice

 Integration tests are essential and will become even more important in the future.
-The ever-increasing networking of systems and components, the provision of services and APIs.
-All of this also contributes to being able to test more and more efficiently.
+The ever-increasing networking of systems and components, the provision of services and APIs - all this also contributes to being able to test more and more efficiently.
 In everyday life, this is not always so easy, as infrastructure issues and responsibilities have to be clarified.
 But you have to get through this valley of tears.

 The tools that support this are improving all the time.
-There is a wealth of development-related options.
-Through the use of standardized interface frameworks, integrations across systems can also be better implemented and tested today.
+There is a wealth of possibilities close to development.
+The use of standardized interface frameworks also makes it easier to carry out and test integrations across systems today.

 There is only one thing to avoid: not doing integration tests.